 The personal exemption was available to all taxpayers, with a couple of notable exceptions.
 If someone else could claim you as a dependent, you couldn’t claim the personal exemption.
 Note that it doesn’t matter if someone else actually did claim you.
 What matters is whether or not someone could claim you.

-You also may not be able to claim the entire personal exemption depending on your adjusted gross income (AGI).
-The personal exemption begins to phase out at a certain income threshold.
+You also might not have been able to claim the entire personal exemption depending on your adjusted gross income (AGI).
+The personal exemption would begin phase out at a certain income threshold.
 For tax year 2017, the exemption reduced for single filers who had an AGI above $262,500.
 The exemption phased out entirely if your AGI was over $384,000.
 The exemption started to phase out for joint filers who had an AGI of $313,800.
 It phased out entirely if your AGI was above $436,300.

 Exemptions vs. Deductions